-Estimates of equation (8) reported in Table 4 indicate that voters who were more exposed to import tariffs became more likely to identify as Republicans or Independent and less likely to identify as Democrats.
+Estimates of equation (9) reported in column 7 of Table 6 indicate that voters who were more exposed to import tariffs became less likely to identify as Democrats, and more likely to identify as either Republicans or Independents.
 Agricultural subsidies appear to move partisan identification in the same direction, but these effects are not precisely estimated.
-Conversely, voters in CZs exposed to retaliatory tariffs became less likely to identify as Republicans or Independents, and more likely to identify as Democrats.
+Conversely, voters in CZs exposed to retaliatory tariffs became more likely to identify as Democrats and less likely to identify as Republicans or Independents.
 These models imply meaningful effects on voter partisan identification.
 At the sample mean, we estimate from the column 7 model that import tariffs reduced the fraction of voters identifying as Democrats by 2.7%pts while raising the fraction identifying as Republicans and Independents by 1.6%pts and 1.1%pts respectively.
 Retaliatory tariffs worked in the opposite direction with a more modest impact, reducing Republican and Independent identification by 0.7%pts and 0.3%pts respectively while raising Democratic identification by 1.0%pts.
 Combining these effects and further accounting for the estimated impact of agricultural subsidies implies that the trade war reduced the fraction of voters identifying as Democrats by 1.9%pts and raised the fraction identifying as Republican and Independents by 0.9%pts and 1.0%pts respectively.

-Comparing the estimates for party identification in Table 4 with those for employment in Table 1 underscores that while the political and labor market impacts of the tariff war were directionally highly comparable, there is an important difference: the political impacts appear to be substantially larger.
+Comparing the estimates for party identification in Table 6 with those for employment in Table 2 underscores that while the political and labor market impacts of the tariff war were directionally highly comparable, there is an important difference: the political impacts appear to be substantially larger.
 We provide further comparison of the relative magnitudes of the trade war's impact on employment and political outcomes following the results for electoral outcomes below.

-5.3 Electoral outcomes
+6.4 Electoral outcomes

 The tariff war was evidently successful in shifting voter identification away from the Democratic party.
 Did it affect voting?
-We consider the impact of the tariff war on electoral outcomes, beginning in Table 5 with the Republican two-party vote share in presidential contests, measured at the CZ level.
+We consider the impact of the tariff war on electoral outcomes, beginning in Table 7 with the Republican two-party vote share in presidential contests, measured at the CZ level.
 We estimate the following model for the Republican two-party vote share RVS{rt} in commuting zone r in presidential election year $t \in \{2012, 2016, 2020\}$: